 Advocate for increased funding for the TIMA to ensure districts can provide adequate technology and instructional materials to meet higher standards for students.
-Oppose any carveouts from TIMA that decrease the amount of funds to school districts.
-Oppose any state level “quality” tier rating of materials if the rating system restricts a district’s use of its TIMA.
+Oppose any carveouts from TIMA that decrease the amount of funds to school districts, including efforts by the state for rating instructional materials.
+Advocate that funding for “quality” reviews be allocated from a source other than TIMA.

 Advocate for additional funding for the Instructional Facilities Allotment (IFA), Existing Debt Allotment (EDA), and the New Instructional Facilities Allotment (NIFA).
-Oppose additional funding for charter school facilities unless adequate funding is provided to traditional public schools.
+Oppose additional funding for charter school facilities until adequate state funding is provided to traditional school districts.

-Advocate for additional funding to assist school districts impacted by events, such as Hurricane Harvey, that have resulted in areas of the state being declared natural disaster areas by the governor.
+Advocate for additional funding for resources to assist school districts impacted by events, such as hurricanes or tornadoes, which result in portions of the state being declared natural disaster areas.

-Oppose the further expansion of charter schools, including increases in the number of campuses under existing charters, unless they are subject to the same accountability and transparency rules as traditional public schools including, but not limited to: public notices, school discipline, transportation, bilingual programs, policy notices, employment contract polices, special education requirements, lunch programs, and nepotism statutes.
+- Oppose the further expansion of publicly funded charter schools, including increases in the number of campuses under existing charters, unless charter schools are subject to the same accountability and transparency laws and regulations as traditional public schools, including those related to: special education requirements, public notices, school discipline, financial dealings (leases, mortgages, bond debt, contracts) transportation, bilingual programs, policy notices, employment contract policies, parental rights, lobbying and political expenditure restrictions, student data privacy, efficiency audits, lunch programs, and nepotism.